shubham-attri/Obsidian/Computing Students' Learning Difficulties in HCI Education.md

 Regarding the setting environment background, we conducted our research in the context of introductory software interface design classes at two large, public, U.S. universities.
 The courses were taught by different instructors and used different textbooks and instructional materials.
 The students in our study had a computing-based educational background and were enrolled in programs where design was not the main focus.

-The surveys and interviews in Study 1 asked students about their experiences learning software interface design skills, including their perceived difficulties, their strategies for addressing difficulties, and their suggestions for improving instruction.
+**The surveys and interviews in Study 1 asked students about their experiences learning software interface design skills, including their perceived difficulties, their strategies for addressing difficulties, and their suggestions for improving instruction.**

 The surveys in Study 2 asked educators about their experiences teaching interface design to computing students, including their perceptions of students' difficulties, their strategies for addressing difficulties, and their suggestions for improving instruction.
 The qualitative data in Study 2 included open-ended responses to survey questions and interview transcripts.

 Slide 3

+Key Findings

 Study 1 identified 15 types of learning difficulties that computing students face when learning software interface design skills.
 These difficulties are listed in Table 1 of the PDF file, along with a brief description of each difficulty.
 Here are the 15 types of learning difficulties: